Tokyo Olympics president says new Games date could come this week

-Last week's postponement is a huge blow to Japan, which invested $13 billion in the run-up to the Games, although financial markets were initially cheered by the decision, with some investors having anticipated cancellation.
-"We need to swiftly decide on the new date," Mori said at the start of a committee meeting, its first since the historic decision to delay the Games.

-Mori added that he expected a call this week from Thomas Bach, president of the International Olympics Committee (IOC), to decide new dates, following two suggestions made by the organising panel last week.
+"We need to swiftly decide on the new date," Mori said at the start of an organising committee meeting, its first since the decision to delay the Games.
+Mori expected a telephone call this week from Thomas Bach, president of the International Olympics Committee (IOC), to decide new dates, he added.

 "I would imagine Bach is going to call me this week on this," said Mori, a former Japanese prime minister.
+The comments came as Japan's Asahi TV said the Olympics organisers were in the final stage of discussions to hold the opening ceremony of the rescheduled Games on July 23 next year, citing unnamed sources.

-"I think the members also have their opinion.
-We've got plenty of time to exchange opinions and after that I'd expect everyone to unite and move ahead for the success of the Games in one voice."
-The organising committee held several calls with the IOC over the last week to discuss benefits and drawbacks of Games held next year, either in spring or summer, he added.
+The organising committee held several calls with the IOC over the last week to discuss benefits and drawbacks of Games held next year, either in spring or summer, Mori added.
+The committee is also moving "in the direction" of honouring tickets bought for the 2020 Games at the rescheduled event, or providing refunds in case of scheduling changes, the Games' chief executive, Toshiro Muto, said.

-On Sunday, citing unidentified sources, public broadcaster NHK said the opening ceremony of the delayed Games was most likely to be on July 23 next year, and the closing ceremony on Aug.
-8, each a calendar day earlier than the 2020 schedule.
-The postponement is the first in the 124-year history of the modern Olympics, although several, including the 1940 Tokyo Games, were cancelled due to war.
+"We want to honour the hopes of all those who purchased the tickets amid high demand," Muto told a news conference after the board meeting.
+While a decision was still being considered, he added, the organisers were moving in the "direction" of honouring or refunding the tickets.

+But it was too early to say what the additional costs of the delay would be, Muto said.
+On Sunday, public broadcaster NHK reported July 23 and Aug.
+8 next year for the opening and closing ceremonies respectively of the delayed Games, citing unidentified sources.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)